GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-open-source-projects/index.md

 ## vConsole

-The [vConsole](https://github.com/Tencent/vConsole) project provides a lightweight, extendable front-end developer tool for mobile web pages.
+The [vConsole](https://github.com/Tencent/vConsole) project provides a lightweight, extendable frontend developer tool for mobile web pages.
 It offers a DevTools-like debugger that can be injected directly into web apps and mini apps.
 A [demo](http://wechatfe.github.io/vconsole/demo.html) showcases the opportunities.
 The vConsole includes tabs for logs, system, network, elements, and storage.